 This diptych appropriates Stephen Gill’s Audio Portraits (individuals wearing headphones with their musical choices as captions).
-The images are layered with spectrograms** of the tunes they are listening to, concealing the person’s identity and symbolising the desire of the individual to maintain a sense of privacy; creating a ‘mobile bubble’ that turns urban streets into private pleasure zones.
-By managing mood and orientation to space through the micro-management of personalised music, the portable media player masquerades as a contemplative device.
+The images are layered with spectrograms** of the tunes they are listening to, concealing the person’s identity and symbolising the desire of the individual to maintain a sense of privacy by creating a ‘mobile sound bubble’ that turns urban streets into private contemplation zones.
 (2016)

 *Named after Michael Bull’s book Sounding Out the City (2000), which augments our understanding on auditory experience of self and place.